DeFi Lending

 Pros:

-- Credit line feature allows borrowing without selling holdings
+• Credit line features allow borrowing without selling crypto

 Cons:

-Best for: Users who prefer a centralized, user-friendly platform and are willing to accept CeFi counterparty risk in exchange for convenience and competitive rates.
+Best for: Users who want centralized convenience and are willing to accept counterparty risk for competitive rates.

 Ledn